-Phytoplankton and zooplankton samples were collected at depths of 0.5 m and 9.0 m at Sites 1 and 2 from December 2011 to June 2014 using a 10 L Schindler-Patalas trap.
-Unfiltered phytoplankton samples (400 mL) were preserved with Lugol's iodine, while zooplankton were collected by filtering 10 L of lake water through a 40 μ m net with the trapped sample preserved with 70% ethanol.
+Phytoplankton and zooplankton samples were collected at depths of 0.5 m and 9.0 m at Sites 1 and 2 from December 2011 to June 2014 (see Appendix 1.5 for sampling dates) using a 10 L Schindler-Patalas trap.
+Unfiltered phytoplankton samples (400 mL) were preserved with Lugol's iodine, while zooplankton were collected by filtering 10 L of lake water through a 40 $\mu$ m net with the trapped sample preserved with 70% ethanol.

 Phytoplankton analyses were carried out using Utermöhl settling chambers (Utermöhl, 1958) and an inverted microscope (Olympus, Ix71, Japan).
-Phytoplankton were identified to genus level, and relative abundance was determined for each phyla.
+Phytoplankton were identified to genus level, and relative abundance was determined for each phylum.
 Enumeration of phytoplankton (cells mL-1) used methods adapted from Hötzel & Croome (1999) and US Environmental Protection Agency (2007).
-A 10 mL subsample was settled in a Utermöhl chamber.
-Phytoplankton were counted at 4000 or 2000 magnification in a single transect, including at least 100 planktonic units (cells, colonies and filaments) of the dominant species.
+A 10 mL subsample was settled in an Utermöhl chamber.
+Phytoplankton were counted at 4000 or 2000 times magnification in a single transect, including at least 100 planktonic units (cells, colonies and filaments) of the dominant species.

-Zooplankton were identified and enumerated by passing samples through a 40- μ m mesh to remove ethanol solution and to attain a final known volume, dependant on abundance.
-Samples were enumerated in 5 mL aliquots in a gridded Perspex tray until at least 300 counts were obtained or the entire sample was enumerated.
-Species were identified using standard guides (e.g. Chapman & Lewis, 1976; Shiel 1995).
+Zooplankton were identified and enumerated by passing samples through a 40-μm mesh to remove ethanol solution and to attain a final known volume, dependant on abundance.
+Samples were enumerated in 5 mL aliquots in a gridded Perspex tray until at least 300 individual counts were obtained or the entire sample was enumerated.
+Species were identified using standard guides (e.g., Chapman & Lewis, 1976; Shiel 1995).

-Analysis of plankton community composition was carried out using PRIMER v.6 with the Bray-Curtis similarity metric employed.
-Similarity is taken to range from 0 to 100 (exact similarity).
-Data were grouped by sampling site and depth and paired by sampling date.
-Analysis was performed on log transformed (log (x + 1)) abundance counts.
+Plankton community composition was quantified using the Bray-Curtis similarity metric using PRIMER v.6.
+Similarity is given along the range from 0 (completely dissimilar) to 100 (exact similarity).
+Data were grouped by sampling site and depth and matched by sampling date.
+Further analysis was performed on log(x+1)-transformed abundance counts.